nathanpotter17/emcc-wasm/README.md

-# Emscripten Build System for WASM + JS
+# EMCC-WASM - Build System for C/C++ -> WASM / JS

 ## Install Emscripten Core SDK

+Emscripten is a compiler that allows you to compile code from any LLVM based language to WebAssembly Binary by being tightly coupled with LLVM, Clang, Binaryen, and Closure Compiler.

+See https://emscripten.org/docs/getting_started/Tutorial.html#running-emscripten for more detail.

 In your shell of choice, navigate to the emsdk directory and run the following commands: